Hiroaki-K4/webserv/test/requests/README.md

 - DELETE

 ### **Request target**
 The only origin-form request target is supported on my server.
+Recipients of an invalid request-line SHOULD respond with either a 400 (Bad Request) error or a 301 (Moved Permanently) redirect with the request-target properly encoded.
+A server MUST respond with a 400 (Bad Request) status code to any HTTP/1.1 request message that lacks a Host header field and to any request message that contains more than one Host header field line or a Host header field with an invalid field value.
 ```
 origin-form = absolute-path [ "?" query ]
 ```